MongoDB

 agents_group_id = < ID of the group in which the agents will be created >

-interval = < Agent monitoring interval in seconds >
+interval = < Monitoring interval for agents in seconds >

-threads = < Number of threads to use for agent creation >
+threads = < Number of threads to be used for agent creation >

-execute_custom_queries = < Activate with 1 to enable the use of custom queries. >
+execute_custom_queries = < Set to 1 to enable the use of custom queries >

-analyze_connections = < Enable with 1 to enable connection monitoring >
+analyze_connections = < Set to 1 to enable connection monitoring >

-engine_uptime = <Enable with 1 to enable runtime monitoring>
+engine_uptime = < Set to 1 to enable runtime monitoring >

-query_stats = < Enable with 1 to enable query statistics monitoring >
+query_stats = < Set to 1 to enable query statistics monitoring >

-network = < Activate with 1 to enable network statistics monitoring >
+network = < Set to 1 to enable network statistics monitoring >

-latency = < Enable with 1 to enable latency statistics monitoring >
+latency = < Set to 1 to enable latency statistics monitoring >

 Example